-Endometriosis is an often painful disorder in which tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus.
+Endometriosis (en-doe-me-tree-O-sis) is an often painful disorder in which tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus (endometrial implant).
 Endometriosis most commonly involves your ovaries, bowel or the tissue lining your pelvis.
 Rarely, endometrial tissue may spread beyond your pelvic region.

-In endometriosis, displaced endometrial tissue continues to act as it normally would: It thickens, breaks down and bleeds with each menstrual cycle.
-And because this displaced tissue has no way to exit your body, it becomes trapped.
+In endometriosis, displaced endometrial tissue continues to act as it normally would — it thickens, breaks down and bleeds with each menstrual cycle.
+Because this displaced tissue has no way to exit your body, it becomes trapped.
+When endometriosis involves the ovaries, cysts called endometriomas may form.
 Surrounding tissue can become irritated, eventually developing scar tissue and adhesions — abnormal tissue that binds organs together.

 The primary symptom of endometriosis is pelvic pain, often associated with your menstrual period.
 Although many women experience cramping during their menstrual period, women with endometriosis typically describe menstrual pain that's far worse than usual.
 They also tend to report that the pain has increased over time.